Your resource for health and wellness information

 What causes Depression?

-Depression is described as the overwhelming sadness and loss of interested that affects your daily life.
+Depression is described as the overwhelming sadness and loss of interest that affects your daily life.
 Although depression symptoms vary in severity, it is a sign of physical, cellular fatigue in the body.

 Causes of depression can be